hexbabe/python-appimage-module/README.md

 ## Using this repo as boilerplate

-If you fork this and want to deploy to a robot, you'll need to change all placeholder names and references to the [viam namespace](https://docs.viam.com/appendix/glossary/#term-model-namespace-triplet).
+If you fork this and want to deploy to a robot, you'll need to change all placeholder names and references to the ['viam' namespace](https://docs.viam.com/appendix/glossary/#term-model-namespace-triplet).
 Follow the [fork instructions](https://github.com/viam-labs/python-example-module#forking-this-repo) from the Python example repo.

-If you aren't making a camera module, you may want to use a different component's repo along with this repo as boilerplate in place of the `src` folder.
-When doing this, make sure to maintain the structure of a Python module i.e. keeping the outermost `__init__.py` to ensure the build doesn't break.
-Moreover, in this case, be sure to update your `meta.json` with the updated models.
+If you aren't making a camera module, you may want to use a different module repo as the actual Python code boilerplate, such as replacing the contents of `src/` Python code.
+When doing this, make sure to maintain proper Python module structure (i.e. preserving `src/__init__.py`) to ensure the build doesn't break.
+Moreover, in this case, be sure to update your `meta.json` with the updated models and other nomenclature.